bhumikapundir/plagiarism_detection/README.md

 # How to Run
 1. Make sure both files are in the same folder as the `.cpp` file.
-2. Compile the code:
+2. Compile the code
-3. Run the program:
+3. Run the program
 4. Enter file names when asked (e.g., `file1.txt` and `file2.txt`).

 # Example Output